 · When you get to the trailhead, you are going to be absolutely drained from the trek and the heat.
 Set yourself up for the drive back with a coffee, water, and snacks in your car.

 Bighorn Sheep: On the way to Beaver Falls, we came in contact with some bighorn sheep– I’m talking like six feet from them!

-The Night Sky: Havasupai Campground at night is one of the most peaceful instants you will ever experience.
-The sound of only the waterfalls and beams from the stars and moon is a serene moment.
+The Night Sky: Havasupai Campground at night is one of the most peaceful moments you will ever experience.
+The sound of only the waterfalls and beams from the stars and moon is a serene atmosphere.
 I have no pictures of the night sky because the photos didn’t even do it justice.
-It is a sight you will have to experience in-person.
+It is a sight you will have to experience in-person. 😉

 Supai Fry Bread: As mentioned before, be sure to bring cash!
 The tribe has several Fry Bread stations you can buy this delicious snack at.
 Top your Fry Bread with Nutella, cinnamon, peanut butter, or something sweet to treat yourself!
 Options on the menu range from $10-$20.